-Before you dive into this article on photography packages, make sure that you’ve read our Definitive Guide to Pricing Your Photography.
+Before you dive into this article on photography packages, make sure that you’ve read our Guide to Starting a Photography Business.
 It will help you determine how much you can (and should!) be charging for your work.
 You’ll also need it shortly at it gives a bit of context to this article.

 Give Them What They Want (and NOT What They Don’t)

 First, this sounds obvious.
 I know.
 But it’s such a common mistake.

 Second, knowing what your clients want just comes with experience.
 I can’t tell you in an article what your clients do and do not want and I’m sure you have a much better handle on that than I do.

 This just comes from experience.
 Over time, you’ll find out that certain things sell better to couples, other things sell better at events, etc. Constantly be considering what you offer and don’t get romantic about how you make your money.
 If people don’t ever buy canvases, stop offering them.
 If everybody is asking for a package with a large image for their home and smaller ones for family, then consider adjusting.
 Your clientele is 100% unique to you and you need to treat them that way.